wisdomobinna/wisdomobinna.github.io/_pages/about.md

 *  Accepted a position working with the National Health Service in Barnsley, April 2024.
 *  Teaching Python for Data Science at the All African Post-graduate Research Society (Mar - July 2024).
 *  Accepted to join the Media and Journalism School as a Research Assistant with [Tianhao Yuan](https://www.linkedin.com/in/tianhao-yuan-460774283/) and [Dr. Bina Ogbebor](https://www.sheffield.ac.uk/journalism/people/academic/bina-ogbebor).
-*  Completed MA in Global Journalism at the University of Sheffield, Sept.
-2023